quietui/quiet/docs/docs/components/flip-card.md

 ### Flipping the card

-You can flip a flip card programmatically by obtaining a reference to it and setting the `flipped` property to `true` or `false`.
+You can flip a card programmatically by obtaining a reference to it and setting the `flipped` property to `true` or `false`.

 ```js
 const flipCard = document.querySelector('quiet-flip-card');